 Holiday inspiration currently loading...

-Make your way to the classic Victorian seaside town of Llandudno – just let us know if we can assist with inbound train journeys as that can all be part of our tailor-made service.
+Head out of bustling Manchester towards Chester and in the blink of a dragon’s eye you’re crossing the border in to Wales, travelling through Flintshire and along the Irish Sea coast via Prestatyn and Rhyl, to the classic Victorian seaside town of Llandudno.
 From the station here it’s a short taxi-ride to your accommodation, where we suggest dropping your luggage and heading on to the impressive Great Orme peninsula via the UK’s only surviving cable-drawn tramway.

 Your accommodation in Llandudno

 Centrally located, just a block or two from the sea, your accommodation in Llandudno is the very friendliest of traditional guest houses, whose owners have a gift for putting guests immediately at ease.
 Unfussy, comfortable rooms ensure a restful night, while the breakfast of local produce and homemade bread and preserves sets you up for a full day’s exploration.

 Day Two – Conwy Castle and the Medieval Town

 Take the 20-minute bus-ride from Llandudno to Conwy this morning, where you’ll be met by a friendly and enthusiastic local guide and taken on a fascinating and fun private guided tour of Conwy Castle, the threatening medieval fortress that dominates the skyline here.
 Stepping down from the battlements, you’ll make your way to the impressive city walls – some of the most complete in Europe – to see the town from their elevated perspective.
 Later, you might like to drop in to Conwy’s famous 1920s ale house for a private ale-tasting session, before a stop at Plas Mawr, the beautifully preserved Elizabethan townhouse at Conwy’s centre.